SiddharthMundra123/cse15l-lab-reports/lab-1 tutorial.md

 * _cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/_ : cp stands for copy.
 It is used to copy the contents of a file

+You can yourself try many other commands here to learn!

 ---
 To log out of the remote server, you can either run the command "exit" or just press CTRL + D. You can also open multiple terminals in VScode!
 This is the end of the turotial, thank you so much for your time!